Global stocks rise, dollar mixed after recent U.S. data

 "Many are calling the French economy the sick man of Europe, but people are buying the future.
 France has so much potential to improve," Markus Huber, senior sales trader at Peregrine & Black, said.

-The dollar retreated against a basket of currencies, but managed to post its first weekly gain in three weeks.
-The dollar index .DXY fell 0.02 percent to 80.271.
-The dollar also rose to a three-week high against the yen, edging up 0.25 percent to 102.52 yen.
+The dollar retreated against a basket of currencies, but was on track for its first weekly gain in three weeks.
+The dollar index fell 0.05 percent to 80.242.
+Against the yen, the dollar edged up 0.26 percent to 102.53 yen.

 Brent crude oil slipped below $110 a barrel.